0minutes/FugU/README.md

 ```

 # How To Run
-To Run A Fugu Program Ensure You Have The Path For Fugub(The ByteCode Folder) And Deno Installed. **Note: If You Are Not On Windows You Have To Compile The ByteCode Yourself By Running Either**
+To Run A Fugu Program Ensure You Have The Path For Fugub(The ByteCode Folder) And Deno Installed. **Note: You Must Compile The ByteCode Compiler By Running**
 `Fugu/ByteCode> g++ Fugub.cpp -o Fugub`
 Or
 `Fugu/ByteCode> clang++ Fugub.cpp -o Fugub`